elizavetasemenova/hugoblogdown/content/event/20220821_Indaba/index.md

 ---
-abstract:  I will give a lecture with the title "Introduction to Mathematics and Statistics for Machine Learning" at Deep Learning Indaba 20222 in Tunis.
-The Deep Learning Indaba is the annual meeting of the African machine learning community with the mission to Strengthen African Machine Learning.
+abstract:  I will give a lecture with the title "Mathematics and Statistics for Machine Learning" at Deep Learning Indaba 2022 in Tunis.
+The Deep Learning Indaba is an annual meeting of the African machine learning community with the mission to Strengthen African Machine Learning.
 address:
   city:
   country: